5 min read

 What's the best way to give feedback on creative work?

-Be specific about what's not working and why, not just "I don't like this."
+Be specific about what's not working and why.
 Tie feedback to business goals or brand strategy.
 If your feedback is "this doesn't feel right," you need to do more work to articulate what "right" looks like.

 Should my agency be proactive or should I direct their work?

 Both.
 You should set the strategic direction and priorities.
-Your agency should proactively identify opportunities, flag risks, and recommend optimizations within that direction.
+Your agency should identify opportunities, flag risks, and recommend changes within that direction.
 If you're micromanaging execution, you hired an order-taker.
 If your agency is making strategic pivots without your input, they're overstepping.

 6 Ways Your Website Design Is Killing Sales—And How To Fix It Quickly